Automatic Heap Layout Manipulation for Exploitation: Introduction

 \subsection{Contributions}

 Our contributions are as follows:

-\begin{enumerate} \item An analysis of the heap layout manipulation problem as a standalone task within the context of automatic exploit generation, outlining its essential aspects and describing the factors which influence its complexity. \item SIEVE\footnote{Source code to be released upon publication}, an open source framework for constructing benchmarks for heap layout manipulation and evaluating algorithms. \item A pseudo-random black box search algorithm for heap layout manipulation.
-Using SIEVE, we evaluate the effectiveness of this algorithm on three real-world allocators, namely \dlmalloc, \avrlibc and \tcmalloc. \item An architecture, and proof-of-concept implementation, for a system that integrates automatic HLM into the exploit development process.
-The implementation, SHRIKE\footnote{Source code to be released upon publication}, automatically solves heap layout constraints that arise when constructing exploits for the \PHP interpreter.
-SHRIKE also demonstrates a novel approach to integrating an automated reasoning engine into the exploit development process. \end{enumerate}
+\begin{enumerate} \item An analysis of the heap layout manipulation (HLM) problem as a standalone task within the context of automatic exploit generation, outlining its essential aspects and describing the factors which influence its complexity. \item \SIEVE, an open source framework for constructing benchmarks for heap layout manipulation and evaluating algorithms. \item A pseudo-random black box search algorithm for heap layout manipulation.
+Using \SIEVE, we evaluate the effectiveness of this algorithm on three real-world allocators, namely \dlmalloc, \avrlibc and \tcmalloc. \item An architecture, and proof-of-concept implementation, for a system that integrates automatic HLM into the exploit development process.
+The implementation, \SHRIKE, automatically solves heap layout constraints that arise when constructing exploits for the \PHP interpreter. \SHRIKE also demonstrates a novel approach to integrating an automated reasoning engine into the exploit development process.
+The exploit developer produces a partial exploit with markers indicating heap layout problems to be solved. \SHRIKE takes this partial exploit as input and completes it by solving these problems. \end{enumerate}